CareerOS/openapi/API_IMPROVEMENTS_SUMMARY.md

 CareerOS marks certain features as **BETA** to indicate:

-✅ **Production-Ready**
-- Fully functional and thoroughly tested
-- Complete API documentation
-- Full support from our team
-- Ready for production integration

-🔄 **May Evolve**
-- Endpoints may be enhanced based on feedback
-- Request/response structures may be refined
-- New capabilities may be added
 - Naming conventions may be adjusted for clarity

 📢 **We Want Your Input**